addison-king/DAT201_Midterm/Presentation/BG_Conclusions.md

 10. Formatted the data callouts to read the location and the measure in ppb

 ### Printing the map:
+	Placed the Title using html to get it centered vertically and horizontally Placed the data source
 	Wind Rose:
 		Using data from the past year, a wind rose was created from the average wind direction
 	Scale: